Whaddya wanna know?

 (I do offer payment plan options on some of my services in an attempt to meet my clients where they’re at, but our goal in working together is always to eliminate your NEED to use payment plans in the future!)

-Side Note: My husband is actually a certified Dave Ramsey Personal Finance Coach, which means I’ve always got an extra brain to draw from when I need it!
-(The only reason I haven’t gotten certified yet is because #Lazypreneur.)
+Side Note: My husband is actually a [Dave] Ramsey Solutions Master Financial Coach, which means I’ve always got an extra brain to draw from when I need it!
+(The only reason I haven’t gotten that title yet is because #Lazypreneur.)

 (The best way to reach me.)